Leadership

 Emily Leykum

 Emily began working for the Federation in February of 2022.
 Emily is originally from Houston, Texas, and moved to Birmingham in 2013.
 She got her BBA in Management, with a focus on the Non-Profit Sector, from the University of Montevallo.
 Emily’s love for the non-profit sector began when she worked at a camp in upstate New York for inner-city youth.
-This is also where she met her other love, her husband, Michael.
 Prior to her work at the Birmingham Jewish Federation, she worked as a Client Coordinator at Kid One Transport.
 Emily loves the variety of ways in which we are involved with the community.
 She says “There is always something new and exciting on the horizon.”

 Victoria Kimerling Oliphant